-6. The revision of the methodology to add possible expansion of the existing transport system to the baseline scenario will expand the application of the methodology, by including the increase in the population and consequent increase in the demand for buses in the project city or region, consistent with the latest version of AM0031.
+- 8. The revision of the methodology to add possible expansion of the existing transport system to the baseline scenario will expand the application of the methodology. - 9.
+The revision of the methodology will also improve the sampling and survey requirements consistent with the sampling standard and guidelines.